kaladeens/e18-docs/docs/software-setup.md

     This section must be done **exactly as described** — using the wrong terminal or skipping environment activation will **break the GUI build**.
     - Use the **MSYS2 MinGW 64-bit** terminal (**purple prompt**, starts with `MINGW64`), not PowerShell or CMD, when specified.
     - Ensure your **virtual environment is activated** (`(venv)` visible before your prompt).
-    - If you miss either condition, **PyGObject will not install**, and video streaming will fail.
+    - If you miss either condition, **PyGObject will not install**, and video streaming will fail and gui will not run.

 ---